What is a Computer Science Degree?

 What Can You Do with a Computer Science Degree?

-• Software Developer / Software Engineer: Software developers design, develop, test, and maintain software applications and systems.
-They work across different platforms and programming languages to create a wide range of software products, including web applications, mobile apps, desktop software, and embedded systems.
+• Software Developer / Software Engineer: Software developers and engineers design, build, test, and maintain software applications and systems.
+They work with various programming languages and platforms to create products such as web applications, mobile apps, desktop software, and embedded systems, ensuring functionality and user satisfaction.

 Tuition